-PM Certification commentary by William Duncan, asapm Certification Chair.
+PM Certification commentary by William Duncan, IPMA-USA Certification Director.

 I’ve been getting a fair number of questions recently about “performance based competencies,” and it’s been quite a while since I posted anything here, so I decided to kill two birds with one stone and post something on the topic.
 The following text is adapted from the GAPPS Project Manager Framework.

 Competent comes from the Latin root competere which means “to be suitable.”
 In today’s workplace, the term “competent” is generally used to describe someone who is sufficiently skilled to perform a specified task or to fill a defined position — a competent physician, a competent salesperson, a competent plumber.
 Organizations are interested in assessing the competency of individuals in order to guide employment and development decisions.

 Broadly speaking, there are two major approaches to defining and assessing competency:

 - Attribute based wherein personal attributes such as knowledge, skills, and other characteristics are identified and assessed.
 Competence is inferred based on the presence of the necessary attributes.